 Tipping isn't customary in Japan and is not expected – in fact, it will sometimes be considered impolite.
-Some inns or ryokans may leave a small envelope in your room where a small gratuity can be left for the maid staff.
+Some inns or ryokans may leave a small envelope in your room where a small gratuity can be left for housekeeping staff.

-Mobile phone coverage is excellent in Japan, but be aware that talking loudly on your phone in public places (like in train carriages) is frowned upon.
+Mobile phone coverage is excellent in Japan but be aware that talking loudly on your phone in public places (like in train carriages) is frowned upon.
 You will be expected to hide your mouth behind your hand if you must take a call in public.
 If you want to use your mobile phone, ensure global roaming is activated before you arrive (but be aware of the fees this may incur).

-In Japan, toilets range from high-tech bidets to standard western-style flushable toilets to squat toilets, which are still common in Japan.
+In Japan, toilets range from high-tech bidets to standard western-style flushable toilets to squat toilets, which are still common outside the city.
 Sometimes you may need to pay for toilet paper, which can usually be purchased from a vending machine nearby.

 Major credit cards are accepted by some stores; however, Japan is still very much a cash culture and as such, some places may not accept credit cards.
 Ensure you carry enough cash to cover purchases.

-ATMs are common in Japan, so finding one won't be a problem in most towns and cities but unfortunately many of them don't accept foreign-issued cards.
-However, you can access cash from non-Japanese bank accounts via the Cirrus and Maestro systems at all post office ATMs around the country, as well as ATMs at 7-Eleven convenience store.
+ATMs are common in Japan but unfortunately many of them don't accept foreign-issued cards.
+However, you can access cash from non-Japanese bank accounts via the Cirrus and Maestro systems at all post office ATMs around the country, as well as ATMs at 7-Eleven convenience stores.